Over the school holidays, we hosted an Artificial Intelligence (AI) for students in Years 5 to 9 to learn all about how AI drives robotics.

 Salil started the course by introducing the girls to his team of robots.
 He explored the concept of AI and used film clips to provoke questions about its use, the ethics of using it, and how it might progress in the future.
-He explored everyday life integration of AI, identifying practical applications.
-The group also discussed the use of new home AI such as Alexa and Google Home and experimented with Salil’s own Alexa AI.
+He explored the integration of AI into everyday life, identifying practical applications and discussing and experimenting with the use of new home AI, such as Alexa and Google Home.

 Students heard Salil’s stories of projects he has worked on over the years, engaged in thought-provoking conversation about how AI could be used in the future and watched Salil demonstrate how AI is helping experts expand their awareness and understanding of information.

 They learned a range of terminology and about the difference between AI, Machine Intelligence (MI) and Natural Language Processing (NLP).
 They learned about the first milestone in AI that was achieved all the way back in 1956 and identified significant leaders in the field of AI – exploring their successes and failures.

 Throughout the day, the girls worked through a range of tasks including programming a NAO robot (known as ELLIOT at Perth College) using voice and facial recognition and Choreographe software.
 They tried facial recognition technology and built and programmed a TJ Bot, bringing it to life utilising a Raspberry Pi as well as add-ons including a microphone, camera, servo motor and RGB LED light.

 Students used Scratch, AI and machine learning to create their own versions of chatbots, digital assistants, search engines and spam filters, while the Imaginarium student mentors were able to build chatbots used by industry experts, creating complex links in their programming.